Envoys in South Sudan for ceasefire talks with rebel leader

 South Sudan's oil production fell by 45,000 barrels per day to 200,000 bpd after oilfields in Unity state were shut down due to fighting.
 Upper Nile state is still pumping about 200,000 bpd, according to the government.

-The conflict in South Sudan has caused unease among the country's main Western backers and neighbors.
+The conflict in South Sudan has caused unease among the country's main Western backers and neighbours.

 Sources briefed on U.S. discussions told Reuters Washington was weighing targeted sanctions against South Sudan due to its leaders' failure to end the crisis.
 Such sanctions focus on individuals, entities or sectors in a country.